-Redistricting Analysis and Recommendations from Strengthening Wilmington Education: An Action Agenda be made more difficult or simply not possible.
+Wilmington, but it should be the starting point.
+Without changing the governance of Wilmington public education, all other improvements will be made more difficult or simply not possible.
 This has been the conclusion of every working group focused on Wilmington education since 2001.
 All have proposed the need to create a system of governance that is streamlined, more responsive to the needs of Wilmington's children and their families, and more deeply connected with the community that it serves.
 A range of proposals has been offered-from district consolidation to the creation of a Wilmington charter district-but none has been implemented.
 Indeed, the fragmentation of Wilmington public education governance has become more acute.
-(Strengthening Wilmington Education: An Action Agenda, p.19)
+(WEAC, 2015, p.19)